www.deejaysystem.com

 </Info>

-Identification of the device by vendor and product codes.
-Also uses an external DLL module for translating MIDI messages:
+Identification of the device by vendor, product and device type.
+Also uses an external DLL module for translating some MIDI messages:

 <Info>